ARM-software/AVH-GetStarted/infrastructure/cloudformation/README.md

 <img src=".images/vht_cloudformation_output.png">

 Note that when the cloud stack is not needed anymore CloudFormation service can be also used to easily delete the stack including all the provisioned resources.
-In this case it need to be ensured that the EC2 instance associated with the created EC2 Security Group is terminated before stack delete is started.
+In this case, it needs to be ensured that the EC2 instance associated with the created EC2 Security Group is terminated before stack delete is started.

 # ARM AVH EFS setup